-How and when will I get my SAR?
+How and when will I get my FAFSA Submission Summary?

-After you submit your Free Application for Federal Student Aid (FAFSA), you'll get your personal SAR (within three days if you complete the FAFSA online; within three weeks if you mail the paper FAFSA).
-Whether you receive your SAR online or through the mail depends on whether you provide an email address on your FAFSA.
-If you provide a valid email address, you'll receive an email with instructions on how to access an online copy of your SAR.
-If you have an FSA ID (username and password) and your FAFSA has been processed, you can log in at www.fafsa. gov to view your SAR information regardless of how you filed the FAFSA.
-The school(s) you list on your FAFSA will have access to your SAR data electronically within a day after it is processed.
+After you submit your Free Application for Federal Student Aid (FAFSA), your FAFSA Submission Summary should be available within three days.
+Use your FSA ID (username and password) to log in at www.fafsa.gov to view your FAFSA Submission Summary information.
+The school(s) you list on your FAFSA will have access to your FAFSA Submission Summary data electronically within a day after it is processed.

-What information does a SAR contain (and not contain)?
+What information does a FAFSA Submission Summary contain (and not contain)?

-The SAR won't tell you how much financial aid you'll get, but if your application is complete, an Expected Family Contribution (EFC) will display in the upper right hand corner of your SAR and your estimated Pell Grant amount will be provided.
-If your application is incomplete, your SAR will not include an EFC or Pell amount, but it will tell you what you need to do to resolve any issues.
+The FAFSA Submission Summary won't tell you how much financial aid you'll get, but if your application is complete, a Student Aid Index (SAI) will display in the upper right hand corner of your FAFSA Submission Summary and your estimated Pell Grant amount will be provided.
+If your application is incomplete, your FAFSA Submission Summary will tell you what you need to do to resolve any issues.

-The SAR also contains a four-digit Data Release Number (DRN), which appears on the first page in the upper right corner of the paper SAR and SAR Acknowledgment.
-On the electronic SAR, the DRN is located in the box that contains the Application Receipt Date, below the EFC.
+The FAFSA Submission Summary also contains a four-digit Data Release Number (DRN), which can typically be found on the first page in the upper right corner of the paper FAFSA Submission Summary.
+On the electronic FAFSA Submission Summary, the DRN is located in the box that contains the Application Receipt Date.
 You will need the DRN if you choose to allow your college or technical school to change certain information on your FAFSA.

-What am I supposed to do with my SAR?
+What am I supposed to do with my FAFSA Submission Summary?

-When you get your SAR, review it carefully to make sure it's correct and complete.
-Take a copy of it to your college/ career counselor to get help reviewing it.
-The school(s) you listed on your FAFSA will use SAR information to determine your eligibility for federal and state financial aid.
+When you get your FAFSA Submission Summary, review it carefully to make sure it's correct and complete.
+Take a copy of it to your college/career counselor to get help reviewing it.
+The school(s) you listed on your FAFSA will use FAFSA Submission Summary information to determine your eligibility for federal and state financial aid.
 A school may ask you to verify the accuracy of the data you provide on the FAFSA, so you need to be sure the information is correct.

-If you don't have any changes to make to the information listed on your SAR, just keep it for your records.
+If you don't have any changes to make to the information listed on your FAFSA Submission Summary, just keep it for your records.